QasMob/QasMob/README.md

 Fun Facts:
 - I have a guinea pig 🐹
-- Love going to the gym 💪
+- I go to the gym regularly 💪
-- Enjoy playing games 🎮
+- I enjoy playing video games 🎮